menix-os/menix/doc/src/contributing.md

 - Always use tabs for indentation.
   > **Rationale:** Different people prefer different indentations.
 Having an
-  > adjustable indentation fixes this.
+  > adjustable indentation addresses this.
 - Tabs have a width of 4 characters.
 - All code should be less than 120 characters in width.
   > **Note:** Long paragraphs of doc strings should be around 80 characters